28- and 30-Day Drug Rehab Programs

 How to find a 30-day rehab near you

-What is a 30-Day Rehab Program?
+What Is a 30-Day Rehab Program?

 greenhouse addiction treatment center in texas bedrooms, pool, and courtyard

-The treatment components incorporated in each rehab program may vary between facilities, but many 30-day rehab programs offer some combination of behavioral therapy with medical care, including medication-assisted treatment (MAT) for certain types of substance use disorders, to best treat each patient’s needs.
+The treatment components incorporated in each rehab program may vary between centers, but many 30-day rehab programs offer some combination of behavioral therapy with medical care, including medication-assisted treatment (MAT) for certain types of substance use disorders, to best treat each patient’s needs.
 Other treatment techniques that may be incorporated into month-long programs include participation in 12-step meetings as part of a structured, comprehensive care strategy for people who are struggling with substance use disorders.1

-These programs are also known as short-term residential treatment because you stay at the treatment facility and typically don’t leave for the duration of your treatment.1 You eat, sleep, and receive all of your treatment at the facility.
+In an inpatient setting, these programs are also known as short-term residential treatment because you stay at the treatment facility and typically don’t leave for the duration of your treatment.1 You eat, sleep, and receive all of your treatment at the facility.
 As your recovery progresses, many facilities schedule visiting hours when you can see friends and family.

 What Happens During a 30-Day Treatment Program?